 Since this type of plants grows so well from succulent cuttings, it’s likely that the specimen you plan to buy has been started in this manner.
 But a tiny piece of leaf that has grown a tiny baby might also have a very small root system.

 In the photo below, the lithops plant on the left has a firm solid root ball.
-This means the plant is very established.
+This means the plant is very established but could also mean it needs to be repotted.
 The succulent on the right has roots but the soil falls away from the roots.

 This plant will spend more time putting out roots and not grow as quickly.
 So the established plant will be more successful for you.